 COVID-19 and the impact to YMCA corporate operations

 During the period, March-June 2020, The San Diego and East County YMCA were required to close their 18 branches, fitness centers, sports complexes, pool, and programs such as Child Watch that had been a part of the family membership package.
 Child Watch provided onsite childcare while parents worked out.
 Many of the programs and services required that the YMCA rapidly change or modify its business model of operations.
-What was a face to face engaging operation has turned into a primarily online business model during the COVID-19 These programs and services online include online fitness classes, social learning programs such as lectures with Francine Maxwell, NAACP, and mindfulness programs.
+What was a face to face engaging operation has turned into a primarily online business model during the COVID-19 pandemic.
+These programs and services online include online fitness classes, social learning programs such as lectures with Francine Maxwell, NAACP, and mindfulness programs.

 During the pandemic, many of these programs and services are free to the public (link).